ceremcem/debug-ls/README.md

 ...and:

-OPTION 1:

-(Preferred way)
+### OPTION 1: (Preferred way)

-* Install Chrome Extension: NIM (Node Inspector Manager)

-In this case there is nothing to be done manually.
+If you install NiM (Node Inspection Manager) extension, there is nothing to be done manually.
+A debugger window will be automatically (re)launched when `./debug-ls your-file.ls` is invoked (or `your-file.ls` is modified).

-NIM extension simply watches `node` and whenever `node` is (re)started with `--inspect` parameter, NIM opens a debugger in a new window.

-OPTION 2:
+This approach is way more convenient when you edit your source code, as explained [here](https://github.com/gkz/LiveScript/issues/972#issuecomment-695342539).

-(Manual way, no need an external application)
+### OPTION 2: (Manual way, no external application needed)

 * Go to `chrome://inspect/#devices` address in Chrome
 * Find your process that is listed under "Remote Target" section
 * Click "inspect" button

-If you prefer this way, you need to repeat these steps whenever your source file changed.
+If you prefer this way, you need to close the current debugger window and repeat these steps everytime your source file is modified.

-# Behavior
+# Watch for changes

-The source file is re-bundled when it is or its dependencies are changed.
+The source file is watched and re-bundled when it is or any of its dependencies are modified.

 # Install